S-1344

 Penalties

-Civil penalty of up to $50,000 per violation, plus reasonable attorney fees and court costs.
-Additional remedies available under Part II of Chapter 501, Florida Statutes.
-Section 501.1739(9) preserves any other available remedy at law or equity.
-Entities or persons who fail to comply with investigative subpoenas are liable for a civil penalty of not more than $5,000 per week in violation, plus reasonable attorney fees and costs.
+Civil penalty of up to $50,000 per violation, plus reasonable attorney fees and court costs, collectible by the department.
+Additional remedies available under Part II of Chapter 501, F.S.
+The statute does not preclude any other available remedy at law or equity.
+Separate civil penalty of up to $5,000 per week for any entity or person who fails to comply with investigative subpoenas, plus reasonable attorney fees and costs.

 Who Is Covered